 Remember to include a lot of food and drinks in your diet rich in components that promote sleep, such as melatonin, magnesium, tryptophan amino acid, potassium, etc. Stay away from sugary and oily foods as they are known to increase the blood sugar level, which can force the body to release stress hormones to balance the effect.
 You should also avoid taking alcohol or caffeinated products at least 6 hours before bedtime, as they are notorious for messing up your night sleep by elevating the stress levels.

 Remember that the relationship between stress and sleep is cyclical.
 Therefore, while practicing ways to reduce stress, also work on lifestyle habits that prevent sleep deprivation.
-Don’t hesitate to open up about your stress to your doctor and try to spend more time with your family and friends if it reduces your overall stress levels.
-We hope that the points mentioned above will help you master everyday stress and usher you towards improved sleep health.
+Don’t hesitate to open up about your stress to your doctor or a hypnotherapist like https://clairewinchester.co.uk/, and try to spend more time with your family and friends if it reduces your overall stress levels.
+We hope the above-mentioned points will help you master everyday stress and usher you toward improved sleep health.

 Featured Photo by Andisheh A on Unsplash